AaronDenHond/php-crud/README.md

 CREATE : be able to add teacher, student, class to the database.
 We’ll do this with a form and POST superglobal.
 READ: be able to read information.
-We’ll do this by querying our self-made database.
+We’ll do this by querying our self-made database and displaying the information from said DB on the respective pages.
+DELETE : We do this via a delete button per row (1 row being 1 object teacher,campus class or student).
+By checking the value of the button and doing a
+DELETE FROM WHERE quere where we check if the ID we want to delete matches the one in the table we can delete rows.
-UPDATE : no idea for now
+UPDATE : in progress
-DELETE : no idea for now

 Plan of attack :